joeshirey/JSRepoAnalysis/README.md

 ## How to Run

-The tool can analyze a single file, an entire directory, or reprocess files from an error log.
+The tool can analyze a single file, an entire directory, a CSV of GitHub links, or reprocess files from an error log.

 ### Analyze a Single File or Directory